FutureHeights announces development opportunity - The Heights Observer

 Applicants may be asked to make a formal presentation to the FutureHomes and Revitalization Committee.

-Applications and program details can be found online at: www.futureheights.org, or by calling the FutureHeights office at 216-230-1423, ext.
+Applications and program details can be found online at www.futureheights.org, or by calling the FutureHeights office at 216-230-1423, ext.
 104.

 Hilary Schickler

-Hilary Schickler is the FutureHomes and revitalization director for FutureHeights.
+Hilary Schickler is the FutureHomes and Revitalization director for FutureHeights.